TyreekHaynes/Infiltra-Firmware-trial/README.md

 ## 📦 Installation

-> **Important:** Before installing SignalX Firmware, ensure you back up your Flipper Zero's original firmware and data.
+> **Important:** Before installing SignalX Firmware, ensure you back up your device's original firmware and data.

 1. **Download the Latest Release:**
    - Visit the [Releases](https://github.com/yourusername/signalx-firmware/releases) page to get the latest SignalX firmware package.
-2. **Install qFlipper:**
+2. **Install qFlipper or M5StickC Tools:**
-   - Download and install the [qFlipper tool](https://flipperzero.one/update) for your OS.
+   - For Flipper Zero: Download and install the [qFlipper tool](https://flipperzero.one/update) for your OS.
+   - For M5StickC devices: Follow the [M5Stack firmware update guide](https://docs.m5stack.com/en/quick_start).
 3. **Flash the Firmware:**
-   - Connect your Flipper Zero to your computer.
+   - Connect your device to your computer.
-   - Open qFlipper, navigate to the firmware flashing section, and select the SignalX firmware file.
+   - Open the appropriate tool, navigate to the firmware flashing section, and select the SignalX firmware file.
    - Follow the on-screen instructions to complete the process.
 4. **Restart Your Device:**
-   - Once the flashing process is complete, restart your Flipper Zero and enjoy SignalX!
+   - Once the flashing process is complete, restart your device and enjoy SignalX!

 ---